wallacebrf/plex_update/README.md

 2.) email address to send logs / notices to

-3.) minimum age of the latest PLEX package release before the upgrade will occur. this is adjustable between 1 and 14 days. this is used to allow a user to wait and see if issues arise with a particular PLEX release before installing
+3.) minimum age of the latest PLEX package release before the upgrade will occur. this is adjustable between 1 and 30 days. this is used to allow a user to wait and see if issues arise with a particular PLEX release before installing

 4.)
 Download PLEX-PASS Beta Packages allows to control if the regular public release or the beta release updates are used

 5.)
+DEPRECIATED - not really required anymore as PLEX has solved the driver issue.
 Delete Bad Intel Driver?
 (Needed for Gemini Lake Processors) allows to delete the intel driver to fix issues with the DS920. this issue appears to be fixed and is not needed at the moment, but the ability to perform this function is still there

-6.) add a version of PLEX to SKIP so the installer will ignore the release. this is useful if the release appears to have a bug the user is concerned about
+6.) add a version of PLEX to SKIP so the installer will ignore the release. this is useful if the release appears to have a bug the user is concerned about. when adding a skipped version only add the version number, do not add the ```.skip``` the code will add that itself.

 the skipped versions can also be removed if the version is actually desired